Learning Outcomes

 Strict Liability: The Principle

 Strict liability holds a defendant liable for harm resulting from certain activities, regardless of the level of care exercised.
-The rationale is that some activities are so hazardous that those who engage in them should bear the risk of harm to others.
+The rationale is that some activities are so hazardous that those who engage in them should bear the risk of harm to others, rather than imposing that risk on innocent members of the public.

 Abnormally Dangerous Activities